wiyiflash/haxe-objective-c-target/README.md

 	make haxe

+Or build Haxe and the tools with:

+	make

-On Mac you can run the build.sh script that will compile Haxe but will run the demos as well:
+On Mac you can run the build.sh script that will compile Haxe but will build the demos as well:

 	./build.sh